chrisF943/chrisF943/README.md

 I moved here from Detroit, Michigan a little over 3 years ago and have enjoyed my time here in Florida so far.
 I am in my final year of my BAS for Computing Technology and Software Development at Valencia College.
 I have recently learned Python as my second language after Java and it quickly has become my favorite.
-Mac is my workstation of choice because of the integration with my other Apple products.
+I look to learn web development next and create some personal projects.
+Always looking to learn new features and skillsets

 ### My Hobbies-